 Alluxa introduces a new line of thin substrate ultra-flat dichroics and polychroic filters for use in imaging applications that require flatness levels exceeding 0.1 waves RMS per inch.
 These filters are unique because they achieve flatness by eliminating the high stresses of asdeposited traditional ion-based coating process such as Ion Beam Sputtering (IBS) and Ion Assisted Deposition (IAD).
 Alluxa’s new technique uses a novel plasma coating process that produces low loss, fully dense dielectric films with essentially net zero stress on the primary coated side.
 This white paper further discusses their design and use in a variety of applications.

-Due to their complex nature and diverse end-use applications, thin film optical filters have always been a challenge to specify.
-This paper defines the major types of filters and offers guidelines on how to specify key attributes, while also optimizing the cost.
+This paper defines major filter types and discusses how to specify key attributes while also optimizing cost.
 The filter types discussed include band pass types of ultra-square high cavity count, ultra-narrow and soft coating replacements, and dichroic and polychroic tilted beamsplitter filters.

 Utilizing Precision Infrared Narrow Bandpass And Dual Bandpass Filters Featuring Low OH-Band Absorption